Everything You Need to Know About Curly Hair Extensions

-Actual length is very different from visual length (aka how long your hair looks, versus how long it actually is).
+Actual length is very different from visual length (meaning how long your hair looks, versus how long it actually is).

 And while some of us are on that mission to grow long and strong hair (*raises hand, jumps up and down*), sometimes the wait is just a lot.

-Now yours truly has, for a very long time, believed that these were exclusively for straight haired folk.
-After all, every curl on my dang head is different, how are you going to find extensions to match?
+Now yours truly has, for a very long time, believed that these were exclusively for straight-haired folk.
+After all, every curl on my dang head is different; how am I going to find curly hair extensions to match?
 And wouldn’t they get tangled?

-Apparently, THEY MAKE EXTENSIONS FOR CURLY HAIRED HUMANS.
+Apparently, THEY MAKE HAIR EXTENSIONS FOR CURLY HAIR.

 “My biggest clients are people who are transitioning, who may not feel comfortable with their current length or hair thickness.
-Clip in extensions are amazing for maximizing your look while you grow your hair!
+Curly human hair extensions are amazing for maximizing your look while you grow your hair!

 And um, what a difference they make.
 CAN WE TALK ABOUT THIS BEFORE AND AFTER?!

-“They allow you to wear different versatile styles and they’re easy enough to insert and remove,” says Lavida.
-Also…they only take about 15 minutes to install.
+“Curly clip-in hair extensions allow you to wear different, versatile styles and they’re easy enough to insert and remove,” says Lavida.
+Also, they only take about 15 minutes to install.
 Sweeeeet.

-“For clip-ins you want at least 4 to 5 inches of hair (from the scalp) to make sure they blend well,” says Soleil.
+“For natural curly hair extensions that clip in, you want at least 4 to 5 inches of hair (from the scalp) to make sure they blend well,” says Soleil.

 Lavida’s go-to products are: No-Poo Decadence (to detangle and cleanse), Low Poo Delight (for a light cleanser and its amazing scent), One Condition Original, and Styling Cream (to lock in the moisture) for a “twist-out” or a simple “wash & go.”